jwang-a/CTF/Writeups/HitconQual2019/Pwn/Crypto_in_the_Shell/README.md

 ### Vulnerability
 There is only one vulnerability in this program
-The program takes an offset to the *bufer*, and uses it to find where to encrypt, however, no check is performed on the offset, leading to possibility of out of bound access
+The program takes an offset to the **buffer**, and uses it to find where to encrypt, however, no check is performed on the offset, leading to possibility of out of bound access
 Moreover, offset is a 64 bit value, meaning we can access anywhere inside as long as the code\_base and target\_address is known
 The only limitation is that since encryption is done inplace, only writeable sections are accessible

 ### Control Key
 Since it a legimate AES-CBC encryption, the first step to be able to interpret encrypted data is to leak key and iv

 iv is known to be 0, so the only thing left it to leak key.
-The way to achieve this is to set offset to point to *&key* on bss, the program then encypts the key in place and outputs it.
-Though we still have no idea what the *original\_key* is, the program will use the encrypted *key* as future key from now on.
+The way to achieve this is to set offset to point to **&key** on bss, the program then encypts the key in place and outputs it.
+Though we still have no idea what the **original\_key** is, the program will use the encrypted **key** as future key from now on.

 ### Leak code\_base, libc\_base and stack\_addr
 The next step is to leak code\_base and libc\_base and stack\_addr so we can leverage encryption mechanism to modify stack content and control flow